mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 <figure><img src="../.gitbook/assets/1a6lva.jpg" alt=""><figcaption><p>Come on, the question was begging for this meme.</p></figcaption></figure>

-Vaughn Vernon recommends in _Implementing Domain Driven Design_ that you should strive to **design small aggregates** (p.
+Vaughn Vernon recommends in _Implementing Domain Driven Design_ that you should strive to **design small Aggregates** (p.
 355-359).
 He shows how large-cluster Aggregates will scale and perform poorly, as well as become very complicated to reason about.
 The technical issues stem from factors such as needing to load more data, possibly from more sources, while also exposing more transactional areas for failure.
 The bigger the Aggregate the more cumbersome it will become regardless of dimension, whether technical or cognitive.

 If a given operation needs to have strong consistency across multiple Aggregates, then that should give a hint that there is poor design at play.